tanmayD123/load_predv1.6.0/README.md

 ## Overview
-This is a Machine Learning model which aims to solve a Time-Series problem using FBprophet.
-The model takes input such as Temperature, Day and will print the output in the form of a table with a load chart which I created using Chart.js.
-The model is trained on `Energy Dataset.csv`
+This is a Machine Learning model which aims to solve a Time-Series problem using __FBprophet__.
+The model takes input such as Temperature, Day and will print the output in the form of a table with a load chart which I created using `Chart.js`.
+The model is trained on `Energy Dataset.csv` which has 35,000 records over a period of 3 years i.e. 2015-2018.

+## Motivation
+I am a final year Electrical Engineering student and this is my final year project.
+There are some problems which are faced by modern electrical industry :
+-	Intermittent Power
+-	Power surges and spikes
+-	Sags, dips and outrages
+-	Overloaded circuits
+Many of these problems can be reduced to some extend if proper load forecasting is done.
+I am sure many people would have experienced atleast one of the above problem.
+Inconsistent power distribution is not good for the reputation of the generating company and since all our everyday appliances run on electricty, thus causing inconvenience.